StenlyTU/K8s-training-official/README.md

     spec:
       podSelector:
         matchLabels:
-          run: nginx-last # selector for the pods
+          app: nginx-last # selector for the pods
       ingress:            # allow ingress traffic
       - from:
         - podSelector:    # from pods